|Province||Hú běi 湖北 'lake north'|

 |Others||or just click on the map|

 Hubei is a central Chinese province; rather like neighboring Henan it marks the transition from mountains in the West to low fertile coastal plain in the East.
 The name Hubei comes from its location north of Dongting Lake.
+In early days the province was part of the larger 湖广 Hú guǎng province before it was split from Hunan in 1664.
 It is dominated by the Yangzi River (or Chang Jiang) that forms many low lying lakes and reservoirs (the largest number in China) as well as the world famous Three Gorges ➚ (now harnessed by the huge Sanxia Daba dam ➚).
 Qutang, Wuxia and Xiling are the names of the gorges that are spread out over 120 miles [193 kms] in order west to east (but the first two are in neighboring Chongqing province).
 Many of the sites along the river have been drowned by the rise in water level associated with the Three Gorges dam.
 Wuxia gorge is marked by towering mountains on either side of the river making it seem a chasm.
 The ancient ‘hanging coffins’ of the Bo people ➚ can still be seen along the river and Su Shi, the great Song poet wrote eloquently about the gorges.
 The gorges took a heavy toll in people and boats over the centuries; so it is welcome that this big hazard has now been removed.
 Hubei was the heart of the Chu kingdom during the Warring States period of Chinese history.
 Qu Yuan, the earliest acclaimed Chinese poet lived in Hubei at that time.

 Wuhan is the largest city in Hubei, it was formed in 1926 by combining three neighboring cities Hankou, Wuchang and Hanyang together.
 Wuhan stands at the confluence with another significant Chinese river the ‘Han’ 汉水 hàn shuǐ, it also has the main railway line from Beijing to Guangzhou running through the city.
-Wuchang was one time capital of the state of Wu in the Warring States period and stands on the southern bank of the river.
-Hankou became a major river port on the Yangzi when, after the first Opium War, trade opened to foreign powers (including the British; French; German; Russian and Japanese).
+Wuchang was one time capital of the state of Wu in the Zhou dynasty and stands on the southern bank of the river.
+Hankou became a major river port on the Yangzi when, after the first Opium War, trade opened to foreign powers (including the British, French, German, Russian and Japanese).
 The Yangzi is so broad and deep that large ocean going ships could sail up the river and dock at the city.
-Some buildings near the city center show this foreign influence.
-Hankou used to be known as the ‘Street of a thousand shops’.
+Some buildings near Hankou city center show this foreign influence.
+It used to be known as the ‘Street of a thousand shops’.